malcolmcampbell/GHLmaps/web/phdscholar.md

 ## UC Doctoral Scholarships.

 Amount $32,000 per annum (2025) and tuition fees at the domestic rate.
 Tenure 3 years.
 See the link on the UC website.
+[UC doctoral announcement](https://www.canterbury.ac.nz/study/getting-started/scholarships/doctoral-scholarships)
 The next UC Doctoral Scholarship round will open in August and close in October 2025 for those starting their studies in 2026.
 More information below.
 UC Connect Doctoral Scholarship - These scholarships are co-funded by UC and external agencies to support students for study towards a research doctoral degree at the University.
 The scholarships are available to support work on specific funded projects only.